25 Premium WordPress Plugins You Need to Know About

 Amelia

-Amelia is an automated booking plugin that lets customers book appointments and sign up for events and pay for them in advance.
+Amelia is an automated booking plugin that lets customers book appointments and sign up for events, and pay for them in advance.
 The booking wizard helps you create your booking forms.
-A search widget allows users to search for services and time-slots, and it provides suggestions based on selections they’ve made.
-It includes a dashboard where you can see and manage all the information within charts and tables.
-The calendar view shows the appointments by date, location, service, etc. You can customize the design to match your theme and branding.
+A search widget allows users to search for services and time slots and provides suggestions based on their selections.
+It includes a dashboard where you can view and manage all information in charts and tables.
+The calendar view shows appointments by date, location, service, and more.
+You can customize the design to match your theme and branding.

 Price: $59 | More Information